Dharmapuri District

 • Nagavadhi Dam and Thoppayaru Dam (Thoppur, Dharmapuri)

-Road – The district has a well built network of roads.
-National Highways NH 7 (Kanyakumari to Kashmir), NH 46 (Chennai to Bangalore) and NH 66 (Pondicherry to Bangalore) passes through the district.
+Road – First and foremost, Dharmapuri District benefits from a well-developed road network.
+Major national highways such as NH 7 (Kanyakumari to Kashmir), NH 46 (Chennai to Bangalore), and NH 66 (Pondicherry to Bangalore) pass through the district.
+Consequently, road travel to Dharmapuri remains smooth and convenient.